gordonworldlee/PoliceIncidents/README.md

   - Bill Title and Summary: Name of the bill and its key details.
   - State and Legislative Body: Where the bill was introduced (e.g., California Senate).
-  - Status of Bill: Pending, passed, or failed status with last action date.
+  - Status of Bill: Pending, passed or failed status with last action date.
   - Author Information: Name and political party of the bill's sponsor(s).
   - Topics Covered: Areas like use-of-force policies, body cameras, or qualified immunity reforms.

 - **Media:** Website, Text

 - **Connections:**
-  -
+  - Connect to incidents to see if they had an effect
-  -
+  - Connect to scorecards to see if the legislation affects them

 ### 3. Police Department Accountability Scorecards